What Is a 51% Attack?

 But what happens when the hash rate is no longer distributed well enough?
 What happens if, for example, one single entity or organization is able to obtain more than 50% of the hashing power?
 One possible consequence of that is what we call a 51% attack, also known as majority attack.

-On the other hand, a majority attack would not allow the attacker to reverse transactions from other users nor to prevent transactions from being broadcasted to the network.
-Changing the block’s reward, creating coins out of thin air or stealing coins that never belonged to the attacker are also very improbable scenarios.
+On the other hand, a majority attack would not allow the attacker to reverse transactions from other users nor to prevent transactions from being created and broadcasted to the network.
+Changing the block’s reward, creating coins out of thin air or stealing coins that never belonged to the attacker are also deemed as impossible events.

-Since a blockchain network is maintained by a distributed network of nodes, all participants cooperate in the process of reaching consensus.
-This is one of the main reasons why blockchain networks tend to be secure.
-Bigger networks have a stronger protection against attacks and data corruption.
+Since a blockchain is maintained by a distributed network of nodes, all participants cooperate in the process of reaching consensus.
+This is one of the reasons they tend to be highly secure.
+The bigger the network, the stronger the protection against attacks and data corruption.

 When it comes to Proof of Work blockchains, the more hash rate a miner has, the higher the chances of finding a valid solution for the next block.
 This is true because mining involves a myriad of hashing attempts and more computational power means more trials per second.
-Several early miners joined the Bitcoin network in order to contribute to the networks’ growth and security.
-With the rising price of Bitcoin as a currency, numerous new miners have joined the network aiming to compete for the block rewards (currently set as 12.5 BTC per block).
-Such a competitive scenario is one of the reasons why the Bitcoin network is secure.
-Miners have no reason to invest large amounts of resources if it is not for acting honestly and striving to receive the block reward.
+Several early miners joined the Bitcoin network to contribute to its growth and security.
+With the rising price of Bitcoin as a currency, numerous new miners entered the system aiming to compete for the block rewards (currently set as 12.5 BTC per block).
+Such a competitive scenario is one of the reasons why Bitcoin is secure.
+Miners have no incentive to invest large amounts of resources if it is not for acting honestly and striving to receive the block reward.

-Therefore, a 51% attack on Bitcoin is rather unlikely because of the magnitude of the network.
-Once a blockchain grows large enough, the prospect of a single person or group obtaining enough computing power to overwhelm all the other participants rapidly grows to unachievable levels.
+Therefore, a 51% attack on Bitcoin is rather unlikely due to the magnitude of the network.
+Once a blockchain grows large enough, the likelihood of a single person or group obtaining enough computing power to overwhelm all the other participants rapidly drops to very low levels.

 Moreover, changing the previously confirmed blocks gets more and more difficult as the chain grows, because the blocks are all linked through cryptographic proofs.
-For the same reason, the more confirmations a block have, the higher the costs for altering or reverting the transactions of that block.
-Therefore, a successful attack would probably only be able to alter the transactions of a few recent blocks, for a short period of time.
+For the same reason, the more confirmations a block have, the higher the costs for altering or reverting transactions therein.
+Hence, a successful attack would probably only be able to modify the transactions of a few recent blocks, for a short period of time.